statway/DTNE/README.md

 # DTNE - Diffusive Topology Neighbor Embedding

-DTNE (Diffusive Topology Neighbor Embedding) is a Python tool that implements a novel manifold learning framework.
+DTNE (Diffusive Topology Neighbor Embedding) is a Python tool that implements a novel manifold learning framework for the forthcoming paper "**Diffusive topology preserving manifold distances for single-cell data analysis**".
 By leveraging a diffusive process, DTNE constructs a manifold distance matrix, enabling key analyses such as dimensionality reduction, pseudotime ordering, and cluster identification, providing valuable insights into complex datasets.

 ## Features